Teach English At Catholic Schools In Europe This Summer

 Share Your Faith – Inspire young students at K-12 Catholic schools in Southern Europe

-Gain Professional Experience – Volunteer for 4 weeks as an English immersion instructor
+Gain Professional Experience – Volunteer for several weeks as an English immersion instructor

-Travel Affordably – Vulgate provides funding for travel & living expenses
+Travel Affordably – Receive funding for travel & living expenses

 All Majors Welcome – No previous teaching experience needed